Bibhash7/AI-Data-Warehouse-for-Students-Release-4/README.md

 ## Release 2 features:

-   1. Text to Speech login: Takes command from microphone, if matched with credential, login successful.
+   1. **Text to Speech login**: Takes command from microphone, if matched with credential, login successful.
    2. Modular approach:     All operations kept in seperate files.
    3. Little UI enhancement: Shows red for unsuccessful login, green for successful login